Amazon’s Corporate Culture – The Balanced View

 - Choice is King.
 People who are granted the opportunity to work at Amazon, are fully aware it will be a highly intensive work environment.
-Bezos describes his intention for his company culture publicly and clearly: “Friendly and intense, but if push comes to shove, I’ll settle for intense.”
-Glassdoor reviews for Amazon (5,900 as of August 24) reflects a 3.4 out of 5 rating, an 82% approval rating for the CEO, and 63% who would “recommend to a friend.”
-Not an A-Plus rating, but clearly Amazon doesn’t WANT to be for everyone.
-Being clear means you’ll attract fewer of the kind of people who won’t make it.
+Bezos describes his intention for his company culture publicly and clearly as “friendly and intense, but if push comes to shove, I’ll settle for intense.”
+Glassdoor reviews for Amazon are up from 5,900 on August 24, 2015, to 34,000 as of today June 27th, 2019.
+In August of 2015, they reflected a 3.4 out of 5-star rating, an 82% approval rating for the CEO, and 63% of employees would “recommend to a friend.”
+Today, Amazon has a 3.8-star overall rating, an 86% approval rating for the CEO, and 74% of employees would recommend the company to a friend.
+Not an A-Plus rating, but clearly Amazon doesn’t want to be for everyone.
+Being clear about their culture means they’ll attract fewer of the kind of people who won’t make it.

 - Know Thyself.
-Critics of the publicity surrounding Amazon, heed this: Everyone thrives in a particular environment.
-To innovate AND execute a logistics business at such scale, requires a high-risk, high-debate environment.
+Critics of the publicity surrounding Amazon should heed the fact that everyone thrives in a particular environment.
+To innovate and execute a logistics business at such scale, requires a high-risk, high-debate environment.
 Some people are built for this, thick skin and all.
-Crying at work or lacking proper context to handle it?
+Crying at work or lacking the proper context to handle it?
 Walk away.
 You deserve a work environment that fits you.

 - Is Caring a Culture Requirement?
 To be competitive and remain so in hi-tech, employees must share a relentless commitment to problem-solving and solution-finding on behalf of customers.
 Seems Amazon is quite clear this is the priority, over fostering a feel-good environment.
 Its “Work Hard” motto sets the tone clearly.